What?

 Isn't there deadly radiation?

 Not all the time, any more than there are deadly thunderstorms all the time in the American Midwest.
 Except during a solar flare, the background of cosmic rays is not strong enough to be dangerous over a period of less than several months' uninterrupted exposure.
-A few meters of rock and soil will absorb the radiation of even the worst flare, and by burying our habitats, limiting time spent on the surface, and consuming plenty of antioxidants, we will be in no more danger from radiation than we would be in Denver or Mexico City.
+A few meters of rock and soil will absorb the radiation of even the worst flare, and by burying our habitats, limiting time spent on the surface, & consuming plenty of antioxidants, we will be in no more danger from radiation than we would be in Denver or Mexico City.

-What about the intense heat and cold?
+What about the intense heat & cold?

 The same layer of rock and soil which shields our habitat from radiation will furnish an insulating blanket — the lunar soil, or regolith, is very like Styrofoam in texture — and protect against meteorites for good measure.
 Meanwhile, we will be at an advantage regarding the many industrial processes which require extreme temperatures, especially since we will not have to deal with air moving the heat around inconveniently.